jankner/meta-report/report.md

 the constructor that is being matched.
 For example, in the equation for the `B` constructor the type checker knows from the type of `B` that the return type is `Bool` so we can safely return a `Bool`.
-The fact that the return value of `eval` isn't tagged also simplifies it's implementation since it doesn't have to do any checks when it calls itself to see that the result has the right type.
+The fact that the return value of `eval` isn't tagged also simplifies its implementation since it doesn't have to do any checks when it calls itself to see that the result has the right type.